Malawi Lifts Entry Restrictions As COVID-19 Situation Subsides - UrduPoint

 Malawi Lifts Entry Restrictions As COVID-19 Situation Subsides

-BLANTYRE, Malawi, June 5 (UrduPoint / Pakistan Point News - 5th Jun, 2023 ) --:Malawian government has lifted mandatory entry requirements for the country, effective from June 5 following the decline in COVID-19 cases both within Malawi and globally.
+BLANTYRE, Malawi, June 7 (UrduPoint / Pakistan Point News - 7th Jun, 2023 ) --::Malawian government has lifted mandatory entry requirements for the country, effective from June 6 following the decline in COVID-19 cases both within Malawi and globally.

 Minister of Health Khumbize Kandodo Chiponda, who is also co-chairperson for the Presidential Taskforce on Coronavirus and Cholera, made the announcement in a statement dated June 1 but released Saturday, adding that the development also follows the declaration by World Health Organization (WHO) that COVID-19 is no longer a public health emergency of international concern.